 Ten years from now, when the COVID-19 pandemic has long since come to a close, changes made during this time will continue to affect the way that people live their daily lives.
 Today, as people continue to stay separated from one another, the use of technology has replaced many conventional in-person interactions.
 The workplace and the way that many companies operate are almost certain to be permanently affected.
-By acting now, companies can stay relevant and grow during the changing times.
+Having a Digital Transformation strategy can help your organisation stay relevant and grow during the changing times.
 Here are 5 ways technology will help grow your business during the COVID-19 crisis.

 While many companies continue to physically control their own infrastructure, running physical machines often costs more than using cloud services.
 From the increase in around-the-clock IT personnel to the potential liability if something goes wrong, on-premises is often not the right option.
 Many employees are working remotely and more people are using cloud services.
 Given this, many of the potential security and compliance advantages of on-premises computing no longer make so much sense.

-Increasing flexibility is the big advantage of cloud computing.
+Cloud based infrastructure provides on-demand access for your digital transformation strategy with Increasing flexibility.
 During a time when change is occurring rapidly, being able to scale and change computing workloads on demand significantly increases efficiency.
 By not having to run underutilized physical infrastructure or rush to buy more hardware, companies can save significant money.
 Entirely new optimizations become available when cloud-based computing resources can be spun up and shut down in seconds.
 Additionally, hybrid cloud offerings now exist to bridge the gap between on-premise and cloud infrastructure.
 Creating the best of both worlds.

 2. New Digital Business Models Are Transforming the Economy

-Many industries have had to quickly adjust to contact-less delivery, digital purchase processes, and other changes.
+Many industries have had to quickly adjust to contact-less delivery, as part of there digital transformation strategy to process digital purchases and other changes.
 An initial wave of businesses like restaurants and retail stores needed to make these changes to survive.
 Other businesses in less-impacted market segments might also find making these changes beneficial to their continued success.
 Even in relatively static market segments, digital alternatives to outdated processes can be a major differentiating factor between two companies.
 Offering completely-online experiences for customers can increase a company’s customer base beyond those who are comfortable going out in person.
 Delivery, drop-off, and similar initiatives can be applied to many traditional businesses that were hit less hard by the initial repercussions of the pandemic.

 Even when companies’ business models haven’t changed, their existing processes can be automated to increase efficiency.
 Greater automation can reduce large amounts of repetitive manual work from employees and decrease costs significantly.
-With modern machine learning and advanced artificial intelligence, processes that were formerly completely manually can now be better automated.
+With modern machine learning and advanced artificial intelligence, processes that were formerly completely manually can now be better automated with digital transformation.
 Automation is a crucial part of any corporate digital optimization strategy.

 Manual processes often differ significantly between companies.
 Given this, different companies will need to analyze their own repetitive processes to find areas that can be automated.
 In nearly all cases, efficiency gains from the effective use of automation significantly exceed the costs of implementing the automation.